 Hooking up the Astro Gaming A30 was just a matter of plugging in the transmitting unit, running an optical cable from the console to it, and then adding the dongle that makes voice chat work.
 It’s so simple that switching it between my PS3 and 360 became part of my gaming routine, and not a chore (like some other headsets I could mention).
 Or, for headphones designed more for the newer generation PS4 console, you can read our Astro A40 review.
-If you want to be updated on the newest in gaming gear, you might also want to read our Razer Tiamat Elite 7.1 surround sound gaming headset review.
+If you want to be updated on the newest gaming gear, you might also want to read our Razer Tiamat Elite 7.1 surround sound gaming headset review.
 The cables are also more than long enough for most audio/video configurations.
-You can use standard batteries with the receiver, or you can buy the rechargeable battery pack, which I highly recommend.
+You can use standard batteries with the receiver or buy the rechargeable battery pack, which I highly recommend.
 You can charge it off of any USB connector, and it plays a tone whenever it’s almost out of juice.
 Speaking of USB, you can check out our list of the top-rated USB gaming headsets if you are more of a PC gamer.